Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     save(inputExample, file = "inputExample.RData")
     ```

-18. Save your changes to `TrainModel.R`
+18. Save your changes to `TrainModel.R`.

-19. Highlight TODO items 2 through 4, right-click and select **Execute in Interactive**
+19. Highlight TODO items 2 through 4, right-click and select **Execute in Interactive**.

-20. In the same folder as your script, you should now have the files `sampleData.RData`, `pricingModel.RData`, and `inputExample.RData`
+20. In the same folder as your script, you should now have the files: `sampleData.RData`, `pricingModel.RData`, and `inputExample.RData`.

     ![Screenshot of File Explorer, with the previously mentioned files highlighted.](./media/visual-studio-r-output-data-files.png "File Explorer")

 ### Task 2: Try a prediction locally

-1. Switch to Visual Studio, select the **Solution Explorer** tab and open `PredictUsingModel.r` under the Pricing Model project in Solution Explorer
+1. Switch to Visual Studio, select the **Solution Explorer** tab and open `PredictUsingModel.r` under the Pricing Model project in Solution Explorer.

 2. Replace `TODO 1` with the following: